Kequc/kequtest/readme.md

 A very clean and lightweight unit test runner using no dependencies.
 Useful for testing small projects, plugins, things like that quickly.
 The goal is to be simple.

+You don't need to configure anything to begin testing just run kequtest.

 ## Install

 ```